Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

- With the following:
+ with the following:
  ```
  <span className='ago'>{time_ago(props.activity.expires_at)}</span>
  ```

-ammend the following code:
+Replace:
 ```py
      expires_at =  <div className="expires_at" title={props.activity.expires_at}>
 ```

-with the new one:
+with the following:

 ```py
    expires_at =  <div className="expires_at" title={format_datetime(props.activity.expires_at)}>